 Applies to hylan g-f 20: injection injectable, injection solution

-Along with its needed effects, hylan g-f 20 (the active ingredient contained in Synvisc-One) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, hylan g-f 20 (the active ingredient contained in Synvisc-One) may cause unwanted side effects that require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking hylan g-f 20:Rare
+If any of the following side effects occur while taking hylan g-f 20, check with your doctor or nurse as soon as possible:Rare

 - Difficulty breathing